YevgenyY/rust_vs_cpp/README.md

      interfaces defined under the Memory  Mapped  Files,  Process Memory  Locking,  and  Range Memory Locking options are pro- vided in libc(3LIB)

+*libdl - dynamic linking library*

+     Historically, functions in libdl provided for dynamic linking support.
+     This functionality now resides in libc(3LIB).

+     This library is maintained to provide backward compatibility for both runtime and compilation environments.
+The shared object is implemented as a filter on the runtime linker.
+See ld.so.1(1).
+New application development need not specify -ldl.

+*libpthread - POSIX threads library*

+     Historically, functions in this library provided POSIX threading support.
+     See standards(5).
+This functionality now resides in libc(3LIB).

+     This library is maintained to provide backward compatibility for both runtime and compilation environments.
+The shared object is implemented as a filter on libc.so.1.
+New application development need not specify -lpthread although doing so has no effect.

+*libc - overview of standard C libraries on Linux*

+     The  term  "libc"  is  commonly used as a shorthand for the "standard C library", a library of standard functions that can be used by all C programs (and sometimes by programs in other languages).
+Because of some history (see below), use of the term "libc" to refer to the standard C library is somewhat ambiguous on Linux.

 Let's have a look at disassembled listing of hello\_world.rs executable.